Cormorant Foraging

 Abstract

-Through comparative analysis of the three implemented systems, we demonstrate that this dimensional taxonomy is not metaphorical but structural—each dimension imposes specific design constraints that emerge independently yet converge into a unified framework.
-The framework provides both a taxonomic tool for understanding existing intelligence systems and a generative methodology for designing new ones.
+Through comparative analysis of the three implemented systems, we demonstrate that this dimensional taxonomy is not metaphorical but structural — each dimension imposes specific design constraints that emerge independently yet converge into a unified framework.

 Keywords: Software Architecture, Natural Metaphors, Intelligence Systems, Semantic Intent, Observable Properties, Dimensional Framework